haiku/website/content/blog/anarchos/2024-04-09_an_odissey_to_port_compcert.md

 ### The easy part

 Compile `opam`.
-This one runs smoothly as soon as you have a working Ocaml compiler : ` configure; make;make install` does the trick.
+This one runs smoothly as soon as you have a working Ocaml compiler : ` configure; make; make install` does the trick.
 Don't forget to add the ususal ` --prefix ~/config/non-packaged` to avoid installing in `/usr/...`.

 ### The normal part